aqjune/hol-light-materials/Debugging.md

-# Debugging a tactic in HOL Light
+# Debugging a tactic and proof in HOL Light

-This document introduces methods to debug a tactic in HOL Light.
+This document introduces methods to debug a tactic and proof in HOL Light.

-## 1. Debugging tools of OCaml
+## 1. Useful debugging tools of OCaml

 In toplevel, you can use `Printexc.record_backtrace true;;` to print a call stack when an exception happened.